Azure/bicep-reps/active/0002-centalized-mgmt-resource-types-provider-versions.md

 ## Summary

 This document proposes a feature that enables users to manage Bicep resource type provider versions from a central location.
-This enhances convenience by sparing the user from making changes in multiple files in order to upgrade a dynamically loaded resource types provider package version.
+This improves convenience by sparing users from making changes in multiple files in order to upgrade a dynamically loaded resource types provider package version.

 ## Terms and definitions